Point Hacks reader Mark posted this on the Questions & Answers section of our website:

 - does not allow holds on partner airlines, but does on Singapore Airlines and SilkAir flights (sometimes true)

-- does not allow holds unless you have at least 50% of the required miles already in your account (potentially true)
+- does not allow holds unless you have at least 50% of the required miles already in your account (most likely false)

-I thought ‘it’s worth a shot’ and, based on my experience of getting a free upgrade from Economy to Business Class on a Qatar Airways flight last month basically for smiling at the check-in agent, I decided to phone the 24-hour KrisFlyer call centre (Australia: (02) 8228 1188 / NZ: 0800 750 760) and be super nice to the customer service agent to see if they could put the award on hold for me.
+I thought ‘it’s worth a shot’ and, based on my experience of getting a free upgrade from Economy to Business Class on a Qatar Airways flight last month basically for smiling at the check-in agent, I decided to phone the 24-hour KrisFlyer call centre and be super nice to the customer service agent to see if they could put the award on hold for me.

 I introduced myself by name, fed them my desired cabin, flight number and date, and they confirmed that space was available.
-I asked if I could put the award on hold and they said that I had 3-4 days to transfer the miles over to KrisFlyer.
+I asked if I could put the award on hold and they said that I had 3-4 days to transfer the miles over to KrisFlyer—it is key to mention that the reason that you want to put the award on hold is to allow enough time for your flexible points to transfer over to KrisFlyer.

 About five minutes later, I received the following email and attachment: